scholrly/neo4django/docs/admin.rst

 The Admin Interface
 ===================

 After a few settings tweaks, you can use the admin interface.

+You'll need neo4django's :doc:`auth` working properly, as well as its prerequisites like :mod:`django.contrib.sessions`.

-First, add :mod:`neo4django.admin` and :mod:`neo4django.contenttypes` to your ``INSTALLED_APPS``.
-Also include :mod:`django.contrib.admin` and :mod:`django.contrib.contenttypes`, but make sure they come after the neo4django versions.
+Add :mod:`neo4django.admin` and :mod:`neo4django.contenttypes` to your
+``INSTALLED_APPS``.
+Also include :mod:`django.contrib.admin` and
+:mod:`django.contrib.contenttypes`, but make sure they come after the neo4django versions.